Blue Jays manager tinkers with lineup for Game 2 | Globalnews.ca

-TORONTO – Blue Jays manager John Schneider is tinkering with his lineup for Game 2 of Toronto’s American League Division Series against the New York Yankees.
+TORONTO – Blue Jays manager John Schneider tinkered with his lineup for Game 2 of the American League Division Series against star left-hander Max Fried and the New York Yankees on Sunday afternoon.

-Davis Schneider will start in left field and bat second.
-Isiah Kiner-Falefa — a former Yankee — will play second base and bat seventh.
+Davis Schneider, Myles Straw and former Yankee Isiah Kiner-Falefa were moved into the starting lineup.

+Utilityman Addison Barger and outfielders Anthony Santander and Nathan Lukes, who all started in Toronto’s 10-1 victory in Game 1, were available off the bench.

 Game 3 will be played at Yankee Stadium on Tuesday night.